Ryan Murphy Grades 5-8 General Science

 Extras that may help you – Small tool kit with colored pencils, ruler, scissors, calculator, protractor, straight edge, and compass.

 A science journal is a written record that you will be keeping of what you are learning in class.
 We very rarely use a textbook in science.
 Instead, you will be writing in your journals everyday such as taking classroom notes, answering journal questions, drawing graphs, and making observations.
-Journals are 25% of your total science grade and will be checked for periodically throughout the trimester for neatness, completion, and quality.
+Journals are an important resource for your year.
+A science journal should be valuable resource to complete your work bundle.
+They can also be used for the review games.
+They will be checked for periodically throughout the trimester for neatness, completion, and quality.
 You will be filling in the entire journal with writing and drawings by the end of the year.